Table of Contents

 Even if you think it's a waste of time, try writing down the tasks that are bothering you and just carry the list around for a day.

-Simply having the list in front of you will keep the tasks top of mind and make it more likely that you'll find the time to get them done.
+Simply having the list in front of you will keep the tasks top of mind and make it more likely that you'll find the time to get them done and figure out your next steps.

 9. Cut out the emotional toxins